asafeeson/express_puzzle/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Deploying

+This project is configured to deploy on Vercel using the `@sveltejs/adapter-vercel` adapter.

+To deploy the app to other environments, you may need to install a different adapter.
+For example, to deploy on Node.js, you would use `@sveltejs/adapter-node`.
+You can find a list of available adapters in the [SvelteKit documentation](https://svelte.dev/docs/kit/adapters).